Harry-Khit-Htoo/MediaCrawlerBottle-Net/README.md

 - Respect the platforms' terms of service.
 TikTok and Facebook restrict automated access and downloading; you are responsible for how you use the tool.
+- With `--browser`, Bottle Net uses your own Facebook session: only content your account is allowed to see, never other people's private content.
-- Bottle Net Tool only processes publicly accessible content.
+- Bottle Net Tool only processes publicly accessible content (or, with `--browser`, content visible to your own account).
 It does **not** access private accounts, bypass logins, solve or bypass CAPTCHAs, remove DRM, or circumvent any other access control.
 When a platform blocks access, the tool stops and tells you why.